Lorne Scots (Peel, Dufferin and Halton Regiment): Headquarters First Canadian Army, Defence Company (Lorne Scots)

 By 1942, the Canadian military presence in Britain had grown; in that year a 4th division and second armoured division would arrive.
 Crerar felt there were too many to be a single corps, and proposed a First Canadian Army divided into two corps, each of two divisions and an armoured division.
-The Army Headquarters would deal with administrative concerns, freeing the corps commanders to train fighting formations.
+The field army headquarters would deal with administrative concerns, freeing the corps commanders to train fighting formations.
 On 6 April the Headquarters First Canadian Army came into being, and the Headquarters First Canadian Army, Defence Company (Lorne Scots) was established to protect it.
 Commanded by Captain V.G.H.
 Phillips, it consisted of six officers and 160 other ranks.
 It had the task of guarding Headley Court, the stately home near Leatherhead, Surrey, where the corps headquarters had been located.
-It was a serious business: much time was spent training (there were sessions on aircraft recognition, and on drills in case of gas attack) and on the ranges; once a sergeant was accidentally wounded by a sten gun; and on one occasion a soldier was court-martialed for sleeping on his post as a sentry.
+It was a serious business: much time was spent training (there were sessions on aircraft recognition, and on drills in case of gas attack) and on the ranges; once a sergeant was accidentally wounded by a Sten gun; and on one occasion a soldier was court-martialed for sleeping on his post as a sentry.

 The officers of the units were frequently called to assist at the many courts-martial that took place at the headquarters.
 The men provided guards of honour when the Minister of National Defence, J.L.
 Ralston, visited.
-They were often congratulated by General McNaughton for their deportment on the March Past after the monthly church parade (services were voluntary on the other Sundays, but a soldier had to inform the Orderly Sergeant if he wanted to attend).
+They were often congratulated by General Andrew McNaughton for their deportment on the march past after the monthly church parade (services were voluntary on the other Sundays, but a soldier had to inform the orderly sergeant if he wanted to attend).

-Almost every issue of Daily Orders included a section entitled 'Punishments', mostly for being absent without leave, which brought loss of pay and confinement to barracks.
-The shortages of wartime Britain were also reflected in the Orders: the wasting of bread was to cease forthwith, and the Orderly Sergeant was to take the names of men who left bread on the table.
+Almost every issue of daily orders included a section entitled 'Punishments', mostly for being absent without leave, which brought loss of pay and confinement to barracks.
+The shortages of wartime Britain were also reflected in the orders: the wasting of bread was to cease forthwith, and the orderly sergeant was to take the names of men who left bread on the table.
 When this measure failed to correct the situation, the men were restricted to half a slice of bread at a time.
 After exercises, the headquarters received complaints of men shooting game with service rifles.
-And the arrival of 20,000 American cigarettes for resale to the troops was an occurrence of such importance that it was recorded in the War Diary.
+And the arrival of 20,000 American cigarettes for resale to the troops was an occurrence of such importance that it was recorded in the war diary.

 The company was disbanded in April 1944, when its duties were taken over by the Royal Montreal Regiment.